 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-1. Checking the network status using nmcli in the terminal:
+- Checking the network status using

-• Look for an active connection with “Wired” or “Wireless” in the DEVICE column.
+and press Enter.
+This command will display information about your network devices, including their state (connected or disconnected) and connection names (if applicable). - Look for an active connection with “Wired” or “Wireless” in the DEVICE column.
 If you see one, your Raspberry Pi is connected to the internet.

 $ nmcli d